-I am a lecturer (“wissenschaftlicher Mitarbeiter”) in philosophy at Karlsruhe Institute of Technology (KIT) with a focus on theoretical philosophy, and philosophy of language in particular.
+I am a lecturer (“wissenschaftliche Mitarbeiterin”) in philosophy at Karlsruhe Institute of Technology (KIT) with a focus on theoretical philosophy, and philosophy of language in particular.
 In February 2018, I defended my dissertation on linguistic vagueness (and the associated paradox of the heap).

-I obtained a bachelor’s degree in German studies (major) and philosophy (minor) from Heinrich-Heine-University DÃ¼sseldorf in 2008 and a master’s degree in philosophy (major) and linguistics (minor) from Stuttgart University in 2011.
+I obtained a B.A. in German studies and philosophy from Heinrich-Heine-University DÃ¼sseldorf in 2008 and an M.A. in philosophy and linguistics from Stuttgart University in 2011.

 While a PhD student, I spent four months as a visiting researcher at the University of Toronto (supervised by Diana Raffman).
 I worked as a lecturer at Bielefeld University from April 2016 to March 2017, and at Friedrich-Alexander-University Erlangen-Nuremberg from April 2017 to August 2018.
 My full CV is to be found here.